| WELCOME!

 the Madre de Dios department, only

-30 minutes from Cuzco, is the most
+30 minutes by plane from Cuzco, is the most

 well-preserved zone of the